I believe that this is a practical world and that I can count only on what I earn. Therefore, I believe in work, hard work.

 The Agricultural and Mechanical College played a total of four football games that first season and amassed a record of two wins and two loses.
 In December 1892, before the college's second football season began in the winter of 1893, Petrie resigned as coach, citing his teaching and professorial duties as the reason.

 George Petrie served as a professor and administrator at Auburn for 53 years.
-Poor health forced him to retire in August 1942.
-His wife, Mary, died on July 13, 1942, soon after Petrie's retirement.
+Petrie retired from Auburn University following an illness in April 1942.
+His wife, Mary, died on July 13, 1942.
 In November 1943, he wrote "The Auburn Creed," in which he encapsulated the college's spirit.
 George Petrie died on Sept.
 5, 1947, at age 81.
 He is buried beside his wife in Pine Hill Cemetery in Auburn.